postalserver/docs/content/en/developer/webhooks.md

 ## DNS Error Event

-We constantly monitor your domains to ensure that your SPF/DKIM/MX records are correct.
-If you'd like to be notified when our checks fail, you can subscribe to the `DomainDNSError` event.
+Postal regularly monitors domains it knows about to ensure that your SPF/DKIM/MX records are correct.
+If you'd like to be notified when the checks fail, you can subscribe to the `DomainDNSError` event.

 ```javascript
 {